 History of professional indemnity claims

-You can find a free comparison tool online to determine the premium cost for buying a professional indemnity cover for your needs.
+You can find a free comparison tool online to determine the premium cost of buying a professional indemnity cover for your needs.

 13. Professional Indemnity Vs Public Liability Insurance